-This year’s premium phones are better equipped and more powerful than most PCs.
-They also tend to be more expensive.
+This year’s premium mobile phone crop is better equipped and more powerful than most PCs.
+The phones are also more expensive.

 Phones have been pocketable personal computers for four or five years now.
 For most of that time their productive capacity has been on a par with desktops and laptops.